jeffgillan/Drone-mapping-class/docs/index.md

 <br/>
 <br/>

 Please watch this great short video on using drones to create 2D and 3D maps.
-This is what you will learn in this class.
+This is what you will learn to do in this class.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Blr3suSQt-Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Terminology
-Let's start with terminology.
+Let's get some terminology straight.
 There are a lot of different ways to refer to a remote control aircraft.
 I use the term **drone** most often because this has become the defacto term in society.
 Most people understand what you mean when you say **drone**.
 <br/>

 There are a number of different acronyms used to refer to drones.
 Some differ depending on the industry, application, or context.
 But for the most part, the following acronyms are generally interchangeable.